thutahw/tp/docs/UserGuide.md

 2. The patient with the information supplied by the parameters will be created and added to the system.

 #### 4.1.2.
 List all patients: `listpatient`
 You can use this command to list all the patients in the system.
+The *Main Display* of the GUI will show the list of patients with all their information: name, nric, contact number, gender, remark, tags, and appointments.

 **Format:**<br>
 `listpatient`